-On day 3 of your Cebu itinerary, I recommend starting the day early at the famous Kawasan Falls and then venturing on to the highest point on Cebu Island, Osmena Peak, and finishing off the day at Casino Peak.
+On day 3 of your Cebu Island adventures, I recommend starting the day early at the famous Kawasan Falls and then venturing on to the highest point on the island, Osmena Peak, and finishing off the day at Casino Peak.

 KAWASAN FALLS CANYONEERING

-Kawasan Falls is located just 45 minutes drive south from Moalboal.
-I recommend pre-booking a Kawasan Falls Tour online in advance with Klook to get the best rates.
+Kawasan Falls is located just 45 minutes drive south of Moalboal.
+I recommend pre-booking a Kawasan Falls Tour online in advance with Viator to get the best rates.

-After Kawasan Falls, you can drive up the mountain roads to Osmeña Peak which is most famous for being the highest point on Cebu Island and it’s one of the best additions to your Cebu itinerary!
+After Kawasan Falls, you can drive up the mountain roads to Osmeña Peak which is most famous for being the highest point on Cebu Island.

 There is an allocated parking lot located near the entrance to Osmena Peak where you can park your scooter and the parking fee is by donation.

 From the car park, follow the stone path up to the registration office to get your entrance ticket.

 The Osmena Peak entrance fee is 30 pesos which includes a guide if you would like one but it’s not necessary as the trail is clearly marked and can be easily navigated on your own.